 The mission of the Rockaway Youth Task Force is to empower youth in our local communities through civic engagement & volunteer opportunities.

-The mission of the Rockaway Youth Task Force is to empower youth in our local communities through civic engagement & volunteer opportunities.
-We seek to spark social change in the Rockaways through youth leadership and provide opportunities for teenagers and young adults to become productive citizens of the Rockaways.
-Personal Advancement: We work together to develop our professional character.
-This includes resume writing workshops, mock job interviews, and more.
-We are developing ourselves for productive careers in politics, business, and community activism.
+The mission of the Rockaway Youth Task Force is to empower youth in our local communities through civic engagement and volunteer opportunities.
+We seek to spark social change in the Rockaways through youth leadership, and provide opportunities for teenagers and young adults to become productive citizens of the Rockaways.
+Through our extensive community service projects, our members gain a holistic understanding necessary for professional success.
 Our members are training to become community organizers, lawyers, business owners, doctors, and public servants.
 We work together to ensure that we conduct ourselves in the appropriate manner to achieve our end goals.

 Chief Executive Officer